VnUgE/Plugins.Essentials/README.md

 Unless otherwise stated, all other software in this repository is licensed under the GNU Affero General Public License (or any later version).
 See the LICENSE files for more information.

-## License
-The software in this repository is licensed under the GNU Affero General Public License (or any later version).
-See the LICENSE files for more information.

 ## Donations
 If you like this project and want to support it or motivate me for faster development you can donate with fiat or on-chain BTC for now.